Oreire/aansible-week12-configman/README.md

 ## Automated Provisioning and Deployment of Infrastructure and Application Using Terraform and Ansible on AWS

+Overview:
+Implemented an automated, end‑to‑end provisioning and deployment pipeline for cloud infrastructure and applications on AWS using Terraform and Ansible.
+The project demonstrates Infrastructure as Code (IaC) and configuration management best practices, enabling resilient, scalable, and high‑performance cloud environments.
+Terraform scripts provisioned AWS resources consistently across environments, while Ansible automated configuration management and application deployment.
+This approach reduced manual intervention, improved operational stability, and streamlined cloud resource orchestration, ensuring production‑ready deployments aligned with modern DevOps principles.

 ## Project Summary

 Organizations today are increasingly driven by the need to develop resilient, scalable, reliable, and high-performance cloud-based applications without being burdened by the complexities of managing underlying infrastructure.
 This project provides hands-on experience in achieving automated infrastructure provisioning, management, and deployment in a production environment using Terraform and Ansible.
 By leveraging these tools, the project demonstrates how cloud resources can be efficiently orchestrated to support seamless application deployment and operational stability.